Solid Hardwood Frames

 Much of the beauty of a solid hardwood frame lies in the counterpoint between the wild activity of the wood grain, such as the distinctive ray flake of quarter-sawn white oak, and their restrained though intriguing shapes.
 Just as important as their looks is my use of traditional cabinet-maker’s joinery methods like dovetails and splines for corners that are built to last.
 This is an attention to detail that the factory system of today has chosen to abandon in favor of easier but less durable methods like glue and nails.
 These frames have a beautiful austerity that restores the unity and simplicity of an earlier design era and a more thoughtful consideration of the harmony of frame and picture.

 Once my frames are properly joined, I use finishes that are integral to the wood, not superficial.
 I believe the finish should enhance, not cover up, the wood’s inherent natural beauty.
 A simple oil finish increases the contrast seen in the grain and may be all that is needed, while stains in earth tones not only darken the wood but generally mute it as well.
 This is often, but not always, a benefit, since the native color of a wood with nothing but a clear or oiled finish can be too intense for a picture and make the frame too prominent.
 Staining is intended to capture the character of wood that has naturally darkened due to exposure to a variety of factors including oxidation, ultraviolet

 light from the sun, smoke and rain.

-We strive for a frame perfectly keyed in color to the picture that reveals all the inherent beauty and character of the wood.
-We know that when it’s done right, a good finish protects and enhances a frame just as a frame protects and enhances the picture inside it.
+I strive for a frame perfectly keyed in color to the picture that reveals all the inherent beauty and character of the wood.
+I know that when it’s done right, a good finish protects and enhances a frame just as a frame protects and enhances the picture inside it.